CertIZDAT/russian-trusted-root-ca-analyzer/README.md

-    id INTEGER PRIMARY KEY,                 # primary key date_time TEXT NOT NULL,                # current date and time (UTC) trusted_ca_count INTEGER NOT NULL,      # total sites count with Russian Trusted CA self_signed_count INTEGER NOT NULL,     # total sites count with self signed certificates list_of_trusted_ca TEXT NOT NULL,       # list of links contains sites with Russian Trusted CA
+    id INTEGER PRIMARY KEY,                 # primary key date_time TEXT NOT NULL,                # current date and time (UTC) timeout INTEGER NOT NULL                # timeout value for each run total_ds_size INTEGER NOT NULL,         # total size of the dataset trusted_ca_count INTEGER NOT NULL,      # total sites count with Russian Trusted CA self_signed_count INTEGER NOT NULL,     # total sites count with self signed certificates list_of_trusted_ca TEXT NOT NULL,       # list of links contains sites with Russian Trusted CA